carbonaut/release-docs/README.md

 ### Automation With CI

 First, setup all the required [environment variables](#Configuration) on your CI environment.
-Then just call the following script on your CI configuration file to trigger the release process:
+Then just call the following script in your CI configuration file to trigger the release process:

 ```bash
 $ npm run semantic-release